 These people are now your new life and no you don’t want to just drop your high school friends but you’ll find if they are at college they are in the same situation.
 If they are not at college you’ll find suddenly you don’t have a huge amount in common anymore.
 When you arrive at college, keep your door open, join clubs, and don’t wait to be asked to go eat.

 You be the one doing the asking.
 Of course, it’s body-numbing scary!
 But it’s so worth it.
 This is your new life, and the more you open yourself up to this new college life the more you realize how little you actually had in common with your high school friends.

 This goes against everything I have said already.
 It’s true that most friendships from high school will fizzle out.
 You will come to the conclusion that it wasn’t that you didn’t have anything in common in high school but that you have changed as a person when you moved away and that you no longer have anything in common.
 This is the normal course of events.
 You become an independent adult when you leave home.

-But if your best friend from high school is also away at school and you realize that you are going different directions you can still remain friends.
-The expectations on each other need to be lower.
+But if your best friend from high school is also away at school and you realize that you are going in different directions you can still remain friends.
+The expectations of each other need to be lower.
 There can’t be jealousy on either part.
 You have to allow each other to make new friends and be happy for each other and interested in their new life.
 As time goes on the time spent texting or online with them perhaps becomes less and less but a true friend will always be there for a chat.

 Friendships need work.
 It takes one person to keep things going.
-No one is going to be the same person they were in high school, every one changes.
+No one is going to be the same person they were in high school, everyone changes.
 Life changes people.
-Even in your freshman year you’re not the same person you were in high school.
+Even in your freshman year, you’re not the same person you were in high school.

 But a true friendship will go the distance if you’re willing to make allowances for change and put in the effort.